The Bay unitary proposal

 In October 2020 Government sent letters to councils in Cumbria inviting submissions on ‘locally-led proposals for unitary government’.

 The formal invitation from Government was the first step in the legal process towards restructuring.
 A final more detailed case had to be submitted to Government by 9 December.
-After that Government will decide which proposal to take forward.

 Why we're talking about local government reorganisation